 1. Ask yourself: “Do I want to pursue a Master’s and/or a Ph.D.?”

 When I was first thinking about going to graduate school during my third year as an undergrad student, my mentor recommended that I apply to both Master’s and Ph.D. programs.
 I knew that I wanted to become a Professor so a Ph.D. was my ultimately goal.
 I was not admitted to a Ph.D. program at the time, but I was admitted to San Diego State University (SDSU) and Loyola University in Chicago for a Master’s in Sociology.
-And while I could potentially apply to Loyola University for my Ph.D. after completing their 2-year Master’s program, I decided to attend SDSU for several reasons; the biggest one being- financial circumstances.
-Neither of the universities could fully fund my Master’s, but at SDSU I could at least live at home with my parents and save on rent, qualify for in-state tuition (and later state financial aid- read more below), and most importantly, I could stay connected to my local network who helped me tremendously, both emotionally and financially.
-Now that I am at Harvard University pursuing my doctorate, I do receive a financial package (tuition and fees are covered, and i receive a yearly stipend).
+And while I could potentially apply to Loyola University for my Ph.D. after completing their 2-year Master’s program, I decided to attend SDSU for several reasons; the biggest one being financial circumstances.
+Neither of the universities could fully fund my Master’s, but at SDSU I could at least save on rent, qualify for in-state tuition (and later state financial aid- read more below), and most importantly, I could stay connected to my local network who helped me tremendously, both emotionally and financially.
+Now that I am at Harvard University pursuing my doctorate, I do receive a financial package (tuition and fees are covered, and i receive a yearly stipend for some years).

 2. Consider applying to both public and private universities